techiearchive/aem-cheatsheet/solr-query/query-sorting.md

-## Solr query boosting to fetch the sorted result based on maximum matching search term
+## Solr query to fetch the sorted result based on maximum matching search term
 ```
 q=(name:"suresh")^=1 OR (name:"vikas")^=1 OR (name:"ramesh")^=1 OR (age:"30")^=1
 fq=template:"article-page"